H-uru/dirtsand/README.md

    You should now have a bunch of keys output on your terminal.
 The first block (labeled Server keys) is the set you should paste into your dirtsand.ini.
-Replace the dummy lines (with the '...' values) with the output from the `generate-keys` command.
+Replace the dummy lines (with the '...' values) with the output from the `--generate-keys` command.
 The second set of keys can be placed directly in the client's server.ini file (NOTE: This requires either the H-uru fork of CWE or PlasmaClient -- the vanilla MOUL client cannot load keys from a file, and you will have to enter the